 In this Grade 6 unit, your students will explore through a variety of texts what motivates people to stand up for others and themselves, how they take a stand, and the outcomes of their actions.
 Throughout this unit, students will explore the different reasons and ways in which people take a stance and, despite challenges, work hard to make a change for the better.

-While there will be many mini writing assignments throughout this unit, the major essay will be a Argumentative Essay.
+While there will be many mini writing assignments throughout this unit, the major essay will be an Informative Essay.

 UNIT 3: Ancient Realms